rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 This is a long post, probably the longest I have ever written.
 It will cover a lot of topics.
 You should make yourself a large coffee
 ... or better yet pickup a water bottle to stay hydrated.
+... actually you are likely to get overwhelmed if you try reading all notes in one sitting (this happens to me when I try to just proofread them) so if these topics look interesting, then bookmark and come back later.

 > “And we never say anything unless it is worth taking a long time to say.”